Apple Watch: Third-party apps

-In watchOS 1, third-party WatchKit applications run in the background on the iPhone as an application extension while a set of native user interface resources are installed on Apple Watch.
+In watchOS 1, third-party WatchKit applications run in the background on the iPhone as an application extension while a set of native user interface resources is installed on the Apple Watch.
 Thus, watchOS apps must be bundled within their respective iOS app, and are synced to the watch either manually, or automatically upon installation of the phone app.

 With the release of watchOS 2, Apple made it mandatory for new watch apps to be developed with the watchOS 2 SDK from June 1, 2016, onwards; no third-party languages or SDKs can be used to develop apps.
 This allowed for developers to create native apps that are run on the watch itself, thus improving the responsiveness of third-party apps.

-In watchOS 5 and earlier, all watchOS apps are dependent apps – the watchOS app relies on an iOS companion app in order to function properly.
-In watchOS 6 or later, developers are able to create completely independent watchOS apps, and no longer require an app to be installed on the paired iPhone.
+In watchOS 5 and earlier, all watchOS apps are dependent apps – the watchOS app relies on an iOS companion app to function properly.
+In watchOS 6 or later, developers can create completely independent watchOS apps, and no longer require an app to be installed on the paired iPhone.
 This was assisted by the introduction of a separate App Store on the Apple Watch itself.
+With watchOS 10, apps can appear as widgets directly on the home screen.